foliant-docs/docs/src/tutorials/first_project.md

 ## Edit Content

-Your project’s content lives in `.md` files inside `src` folder.
-You can organize it into multiple files and subfolders isinde the `src` as you please.
+Your project’s content lives in `.md` files inside the `src` folder.
+You can organize it into multiple files and subfolders inside the `src` as you please.

 Foliant encourages [pure Markdown](https://daringfireball.net/projects/markdown/) syntax as described by John Gruber.
-Pandoc, MkDocs, and other backend-specific additions are allowed, but we strongly recommend to put them in <link src="!path src/preprocessors/flags.md" title="Flags">`<if>...</if>`</link>.
+Pandoc, MkDocs, and other backend-specific additions are allowed, but we strongly recommend putting them in <link src="!path src/preprocessors/flags.md" title="Flags">`<if>...</if>`</link>.

 Let's create a file `hello.md` inside `src` folder